Vimalnegi03/Pokemon/README.md

 ![License](https://img.shields.io/github/license/yourusername/pokedex?style=flat-square)
 ![Stars](https://img.shields.io/github/stars/yourusername/pokedex?style=flat-square)

-> 🎮 **Pokedex** is a React application built with Vite that allows users to search for Pokémon, view all available Pokémon, and get detailed information about each one.
+> 🎮 **Pokemon** is a React application built with Vite that allows users to search for Pokémon, view all available Pokémon, and get detailed information about each one.
 The app fetches data from a Pokémon API using Axios.

 ---